TerribleDev/nashua/readme.md

 ## Coffee Land

 We have quite a bit of coffee shops.
 However most of them close by 3.
 We have the standard Starbucks, and New Hampshire is known for loving [Dunkin dounuts](https://www.dunkindonuts.com/en).
-However these are the coffee shops in town, with great coffee and food.
+However we have other great coffee shops in town!

 * [Terragia](https://www.facebook.com/terragia/)
 * [Bonhoeffers](http://www.bonhoefferscafe.com/)